danielsaidi/VideoKit/README.md

 # VideoKit

-VideoKit is a SwiftUI library with a configurable `VideoPlayer` and other video-related utilities like a video splash screen.
+VideoKit is a SwiftUI library with a configurable ``VideoPlayer`` view, and other utilities like a video splash screen.

 <p align="center">
     <img src="https://github.com/danielsaidi/VideoKit/releases/download/0.1.0/VideoKit-Demo.gif" alt="Demo Gif" width="300" />
 </p>

-Unlike the `AVKit.VideoPlayer`, VideoKit's `VideoPlayer` can be configured to greater extent, by providing you with the underlying `AVPlayerViewController`.
+Unlike the AVKit VideoPlayer, VideoKit's ``VideoPlayer`` can be configured to creat extend, and the video splash screen utilities make it easy to create a video splash screen that plays when your app launches.